bharat029/Udacity-Deep-Reinforcement-Learning-Project-1-Navigation/Report.md

 ### Future Work

 I would like to explore the following ideas in the future:
-1. Implementing the Prioritized Experience Replay.
+1. Although I have spent a great deal of time tailoring the hyperparameters, there may be other sets of values that conduce the Agent to solve the environment even faster.
+Thus, more tests might be performed to verify that.
-2. Implementing the Dueling DQN.
+2. Implementing the Prioritized Experience Replay.
 3. Trying a few other variants of the DQN algorithm.